ChristopherLemon/MatrixViewer/README.md

     export PETSC_CONFIGURE_OPTIONS="--download-fblaslapack=1 --download-hypre=1 --download spai=1"

 If PETSc is already installed set PETSC_DIR, and PETSC_ARCH appropriately.
-Then install PETSc.
+If PETSc is not installed, then install with pip.
+PETSc can be configured using a number of non-default different options.
+To use any of these options set the PETSC_CONFIGURE_OPTIONS environment variable.
+For example,

+    export PETSC_CONFIGURE_OPTIONS="--download-fblaslapack=1 --download-hypre=1 --download spai=1"

     pip install petsc

+Then install petsc4py:

     pip install petsc4py

-To utilize SLEPc eigensolvers, PETSC must already be installed as above.
-Then install SLEPc
+To utilize SLEPc eigensolvers, PETSC must already be installed.
+If SLEPc is alread installed then set the SLEPC_DIR environment variable.
+If SLEPc is not installed, then install with pip:

     pip install slepc

+Then install slepc4py

     pip install slepc4py

 To Utilize AMGX solver: